 I’d advise against making angry social media posts about rejection.
 You’re allowed to talk about it, but knee-jerk reactions when you’re angry may mean you end up bashing the person who rejected you on a public forum.
 Don’t go on social media and express your frustrations and anger.
 Message or call a trusted friend instead.
 Sometimes other writer friends are the best people to talk to – they’ll understand your pain more than someone who isn’t in touch with the industry.

 Punch a pillow.
-Do an intense workout or kill some enemies on a video game.
+Do an intense workout or play a video game and beat some bosses.

 Whatever you do, do not send the agent or whoever rejected you an angry email.
 That won’t do anything positive for your reputation; no one wants to work with someone who lashes out.
 It isn’t professional.

 This one is, in my view, a matter of time.
 You might feel bruised initially, like you’re an awful writer or don’t know what you’re doing.
 Give it time.
 The sting of rejection will wear off.
 You can channel that energy into becoming a better writer instead – even the best of writers can still improve.
 Read some books on writing craft.
 Experiment.
 Allow yourself to play around and write just for you.
 Take a break if you need to.
 Make friends with other writers – they can encourage you when you’re feeling low and cheerlead you and your work.

 I’d like to say coping with rejection gets easier, but for me that hasn’t been the case.
 In fact, the further you get in the process, the harder it becomes, because you’re often so close.
 It’s about learning to handle the different emotions that come up.